deathbeam/Raylib.NET/README.md

 Everything is 100% generated, Im not touching the generated stuff, only generator.
 The goal is to eventually PR some of this stuff to [Raylib-cs](https://github.com/chrisdill/raylib-cs).
 Natives PR requires 5.5 update there first and generator is a lot of effort due to Raylib-cs project structure being quite difficult to work with.
+If I decide that its not worth it, I will just keep this as a separate project.

 ### Supported platforms